DarkRewar/BaseTool/Documentation~/Extensions.md

 ## Vector Extensions

+Many of vector extensions exist for both `Vector2` and `Vector3` classes.

 ### `ChangeX(float x)`, `ChangeY(float y)`, `ChangeZ(float z)`

-hanges the `Vector3.x`, `Vector3.y` or `Vector3.z` value from a `Vector3` and return the new object.
+Changes the `Vector3.x`, `Vector3.y` or `Vector3.z` value from a `Vector3` and return the new object.
 Why do these extensions exist?
 Because you can't modify a struct.
 You always need to replace the reference.

+Also exist as `Vector2.ChangeX(float x)` and `Vector2.ChangeY(float y)`.

 ```csharp
 using BaseTool;